-How guest and visitors can access UIC Wireless?
+How can guests and visitors access UIC Wireless?

 Self-create guest access: